 Rob Burrow and Kevin Sinfield given freedom of Leeds for work on and off field

-Burrow, who was diagnosed with MND in 2019, thanked his family, who were with him for the event, saying they ‘give me reason never to give in’.
+Burrow was diagnosed with MND in 2019 and Sinfield has undertaken a series of endurance challenges to raise cash for research into the disease.

-Former rugby league star Rob Burrow said Leeds is the “place where my dreams came true” as he became an honorary freeman of the city alongside his friend and teammate Kevin Sinfield.
+Rob Burrow said Leeds is the “place where my dreams came true” as he became an honorary freeman of the city alongside his friend and former Rhinos team-mate Kevin Sinfield.

 Burrow and Sinfield were granted the honour for their outstanding sporting achievements and work to support those with motor neurone disease (MND) at a ceremony in Leeds on Wednesday.